 Once you've found and downloaded the perfect free stock video, you'll need to bring it into Kapwing to start editing.
 Head over to Kapwing's Studio Editor and start a new project.

-You can drag and drop the stock video file right into the editor or click to upload and navigate to where you saved the file on your device.
+You can search for stock video in the Kapwing Plugins library.
+Alternatively, drag and drop the stock video file right into the editor or click to upload and navigate to where you saved the file on your device.
 Your video should upload in just a few seconds and be ready for instant editing.

 Step 2.
 Add Additional Edits and elements to the stock video